 Joel J. Africk, JD – Treasurer

-Joel Africk is President and Chief Executive Officer of Respiratory Health Association, located in Chicago, Illinois.
+Joel Africk is President and Chief Executive Officer of Respiratory Health Association (RHA), located in Chicago, Illinois.
 Joel is a principal advocate for the Association’s programs and policy agenda.
 Some of the Association’s notable policy achievements include working for passage of smoke-free laws in Chicago, the surrounding suburbs, and Illinois; advocating on behalf of smoke-free multi-unit housing in Chicago and other Illinois communities, and securing passage of important asthma inhaler “right to carry” legislation in Illinois.

 Valerie Chang, JD – Vice-Chairwoman